About arc42

 HIGH

-• Option B: Optimize algorithm (transposition tables, better move ordering) or reduce search depth for larger boards.
+• Option B: Optimize the algorithm (transposition tables, better move ordering) or reduce search depth for larger boards.

 HIGH

-R-03 (WebSocket technology adoption unproven)
+R-03 (WebSocket integration is unproven)

 HIGH

-R-04 (Lack of observability in production)
+R-04 (Limited observability in production)

 HIGH

-• Allocate time for this before final deployment.
+• Address this before final deployment.

-R-05 (Team inexperience with stack)
+R-05 (Team inexperience with the stack)

 MEDIUM